CrazyCanadia/Coin-Flip-Dapp---IvanOnTech-SC201/README.md

 **Contract address:**
 This contract is deployed on the Ropsten Testnet at this address 0x0B311F2C3Aa1c851A32F81c61d80e3d8C0DF9883.
-Please use the "Front End" folder and files in this repository.
-You can start a local http server using "python -m http.server" in your terminal or powershell from the "Front End" directory.
-After that you can user your web browser at "localhost:xxxx" (were 'xxxx' is your port number, usually 8000).
-Be sure to connect your Metamask to the Ropsten network.

 This has been an incredibly valuable learning experience.
 Thanks to IvanOnTech Academy (https://academy.ivanontech.com/).